ProjectgamesOOP/Adventure_to_the_Fallen_Kingdom/README.md

 ## b. _Abstraction._
 <div style = "text-align: justify">
-<p>Through the use of abstract classes and interfaces, we were able to capture common properties between game objects.
-The StateMethod interface made guarantee that various game states would behave consistently.
-Code reuse was encouraged by abstract classes such as Enemy, which encapsulated basic functionality shared by all foes.
-Modularity and maintainability were enhanced by abstraction, allowing for more effective sharing of features and more simplified development.
+<p>By employing abstract classes and interfaces, we managed to identify shared characteristics between game components.
+The StateMethod interface ensured that different game states would function uniformly (e.g., Playing, Menu, and GameOption are examples of classes in the GameStates packages that implement the Statemethods interface).
+Abstract classes like Enemy and Entity, which encapsulated fundamental behavior common by all enemies, encouraged code reuse.
+Abstraction improved modularity and maintainability, facilitating more efficient feature sharing and easier development.
 </p>
 </div>